Germaine Greer: Personal experience

 During an interview with Playboy in 1971, and again during an interview with Clyde Packer in the 1980s, Greer discussed how she had been raped as an undergraduate at the University of Melbourne.
 Two weeks after her March 1995 Guardian column about rape provoked controversy, she again recalled her own experience, which took place in January 1958 when she was 19.
 A rugby player she had met at a barbecue dragged her into a car, punched her several times in the head, forced her to repeat what he wanted her to say, then raped her.
 Afterwards, he walked back to the party as though nothing had happened.
 Her male flatmates found her at home hours later, bruised, swollen and semi-conscious.
 She believed that reporting it would be pointless; she had danced with him at the party, had left with him voluntarily, and he was a pillar of the community.
 The flatmates brought the man to the flat days later and warned him in front of her that they would break his legs if they saw him at any of the places they frequented.

 She argued, in two Guardian columns, that it was not the rapist's penis that had hurt her, but his fists and "vicious mind", and the loss of control, invasion of self, and "being made to speak the rapist's script".
 "To insist", she wrote, "that outrage by penis is worse than outrage by any other means is to glorify and magnify that tag of flesh beyond reason."
 She suggested that perhaps women should "out" their rapists rather than take a chance with a legal system that does not work for them.
-Her views were strongly criticized by Women Against Rape, which at the time was campaigning for more prosecutions.
+Her views were strongly criticised by Women Against Rape, which at the time was campaigning for more prosecutions.